Benji619/postioning/README.md

-# html-templete
+# html-positioning

-This repo can be used as a template with which to start other web projects
+This repo can be used as a postioning with which to start other web projects